-As all of ParaMed's government funded business in Ontario is currently obtained through contracts with the LHINs, these contracts may be impacted by the integration of the LHINs into the new agency with the same having to be assigned or reissued by Ontario Health or its assigns.
+As all of ParaMed's government funded business in Ontario is currently governed by contracts with the LHINs.
+These contracts may be impacted by the integration of the LHINs into the new agency, and will have to be assigned or reissued by Ontario Health or its assigns.